-2. ADMISSIONS & ENROLMENT 2.1.
-ADMISSION REQUIREMENTS a) Describe the formal admission requirements of the program.
+2. ADMISSIONS & ENROLMENT

+2.1.
+ADMISSION REQUIREMENTS

+a) Describe the formal admission requirements of the program.
 Include recommended courses.
 Identify whether the program is direct entry or not.
-If a direct entry program, indicate entering average. identity whether the program is direct entry or not in a direct entry program, malatte entering average. b) Sufficient explanation of alternative requirements, if applicable, for admission into a graduate, second-entry or undergraduate program, such as minimum entering average (grade point average), additional languages or portfolios, along with how the program recognizes prior work or learning experience. c) Explain how the admission requirements are appropriate for the program and learning outcomes established for the completion of the program.
+If a direct entry program, indicate entering average.

+b) Sufficient explanation of alternative requirements, if applicable, for admission into a graduate, second-entry or undergraduate program, such as minimum entering average (grade point average), additional languages or portfolios, along with how the program recognizes prior work or learning experience.

+c) Explain how the admission requirements are appropriate for the program and learning outcomes established for the completion of the program.
 How will the admission requirements help to ensure students are successful?